Guilderm/SnowballPlanner/Documents/Shared Appendix.md

 - **Data-Driven Decisions:** Use quantitative feedback and analytics to inform feature prioritization and refinements.
 - **Collaboration:** Ensure effective communication among all team members to act upon feedback appropriately and maintain alignment with the product vision.

+### 2.4 User-Centered Design (UCD) Principles

+#### Overview
+User-Centered Design (UCD) is a methodology that prioritizes the needs, preferences, and limitations of the end-users throughout the development process.
+The goal is to create solutions that are not only functional but also intuitive, accessible, and satisfying to use.

+#### Standards

+- **User Personas**: Develop user personas that represent key segments of the target audience.
+These personas should be referenced throughout the development process to ensure that the application meets the needs of the intended users.

+- **Iterative Design Process**: Employ an iterative design process that includes prototyping, usability testing, and feedback loops.
+Adjustments should be made based on user feedback to continuously improve the user experience.

+- **Usability Testing**: Perform usability testing with real users at various stages of development.
+The findings should directly inform design improvements to enhance the overall user experience.

+- **Accessibility**: Adhere to accessibility standards (e.g., WCAG) to ensure the application is usable by all individuals, including those with disabilities.

+- **User Experience Metrics**: Establish and monitor key UX metrics such as task completion rates, error rates, time-on-task, and user satisfaction scores.
+These metrics should be used to assess the effectiveness of the design and identify areas for further improvement.

+### 2.5 Domain-Driven Design (DDD) Principles

+#### Overview
+Domain-Driven Design (DDD) is an approach to software development that emphasizes the importance of aligning the software model with the core business domain.
+It focuses on understanding the business domain deeply and using that knowledge to drive the design and architecture of the application.

+#### Standards

+- **Domain Modeling**: Collaborate closely with domain experts to create a shared understanding of the business domain.
+Develop a domain model that accurately reflects the core concepts and relationships within the domain.

+- **Ubiquitous Language**: Establish and use a common, consistent language that is shared between developers and domain experts.
+This language should be used in code, documentation, and discussions to ensure clear communication and reduce misunderstandings.

+- **Bounded Contexts**: Identify and define bounded contexts within the application, where a particular domain model is applied.
+Each bounded context should have clearly defined boundaries, responsibilities, and interfaces.

+- **Entities, Value Objects, and Aggregates**: Use the concepts of entities, value objects, and aggregates to model the domain.
+Entities should have a unique identity, value objects should be immutable, and aggregates should enforce consistency within their boundaries.

+- **Repositories**: Implement repositories to manage the persistence of aggregates.
+Repositories should provide an interface for accessing and managing aggregates while abstracting the underlying data storage.

+- **Domain Events**: Capture and model significant events within the domain as domain events.
+These events should be used to communicate changes within and across bounded contexts.

+- **Context Mapping**: Create context maps to visualize the relationships and interactions between different bounded contexts.
+Use context maps to manage dependencies and integration points between contexts.

 ## 3. References